Skip to content

 Opioid pain medication and heroin withdrawal peaks at the 72-hour mark.
 Typically, by the end of one week, the physical symptoms of detox have passed, and the remaining issues are purely mental.
 By the end of a month, typically the only lingering symptoms are cravings and possibly mood disorders.

-Stimulant withdrawal peaks in the first week and following weeks can include extreme mood swings, changes in the following two weeks.
+Stimulant withdrawal peaks in the first week and following weeks can include extreme mood swings and changes in the following two weeks.
 While drugs like cocaine and methamphetamines are processed at different speeds, their effects can both be long-lasting.
 By the end of one month, only cravings and anxiety should remain but could continue for months.

 Depressant withdrawal from drugs like benzodiazepines can be the most extensive.
 Depressant withdrawal peaks around two weeks and can last for months or years if proper treatment is not received.